antosubash/blog/src/_posts/microk8s/create-and-deploy-dotnet-application-in-micro-k8s.md

 ## Introduction

 In this post we will create a simple abp application and deploy it in the microk8s instance.
-We will use tye to deploy the application in the cluster ant setup the ingress for the application the ingress will use cert-manager to get the certificate for the application. this app will connect to a postgres database to store its data.
+We will use tye to deploy the application in the cluster and setup the ingress for the application the ingress will use cert-manager to get the certificate for the application. this app will connect to a postgres database to store its data.

 ## Parts